birchill/10ten-ja-reader/README.md

-# Rikai champ!
+# Rikaichamp!

-Port of rikaikun (which is a port of rikaichan (which is a port of rikaiXUL)) to Web Extensions.
+Port of rikaikun (which is a port of rikaichan, which is a port of rikaiXUL) to Web Extensions.

 ## Development